Jacob-Lockwood/wizzo/readme.md

 ### `WizzoChild`

-The `WizzoChild` type is not exported, but it is used internally for any function taking in children, like Wizzo's default export and `frag` export.
+The `WizzoChild` type exported, but it is mainly used internally for any function taking in children, like Wizzo's default export and `frag` export.

 Here is the declaration of it: